-See page 61 in Appendices for Ballot Drop Box Locations Table at the time of writing and publishing.
-The Registrar of Voter's office will publish a list of ballot drop box locations at sdvote.com.
+See page 77 in Appendices for Ballot Drop Box Locations Table at the time of writing and publishing.
+The Registrar of Voter's office will publish a list of ballot drop box locations on the Election Information page at sdvote.com.